Jabo10/cse15l-lab-reports/Week5Lab.md

 It is essentially the same thing but instead it searches backwards for the specified string.

 ### using the `-N` command with `less`
-`less -N HandRIbiza.txt`
+Using command `less -N HandRIbiza.txt` as such

 <img width="681" alt="image" src="https://user-images.githubusercontent.com/122490992/224581049-a5db2d2d-f372-41a3-97cb-81fce26ecc20.png">

-This will display the line numbers of the file
+* This will display the line numbers of the file

 getting more specific with the `+` command
 `less -N +10 HandRIbiza.txt`